research-team/cellCircuit/cellCircuit.md

-#Radio transmitting Cell circuits
+# Radio transmitting Cell circuits

-##Background
+## Background

-Recently there were some interesting success in the field of biologically [powered circuits](http://www.nature.com/ncomms/2015/151207/ncomms10070/pdf/ncomms10070.pdf).
+There were some interesting success in the field of biologically [powered circuits](http://www.nature.com/ncomms/2015/151207/ncomms10070/pdf/ncomms10070.pdf).

 The team from Columbia University managed to power the CMOS circuit with the biological power of ATP.
 This should be mentioned that currently only macro model was developed.
 This could be estimated as the breaking through in creation of the interface from the electronic to bio world on the cellular level.

-##Bio-electronics
+## Bio-electronics

 ![bio-electronics schema](bio-electroinc.png)